codingforeveryone/READMEs/notes-for-online-courses/javascript-the-good-parts-by-douglas-crockford.md

 Numbers are first class objects!

 Math object: some of the math functions (e.g. "min", "max", "log", "ceil", "sin") are expensive (e.g. trig functions) and you don't always need them.
-It would be better for math functions and math constants (e.g. PI and E) to be Number Methods, but instead JS has them has methods on the _Math Object_.
+It would be better for math functions and math constants (e.g. PI and E) to be Number Methods, but instead JS has them as methods on the _Math Object_.

 NaN: stands for "Not a Number", but has a type of "Number".
 Result of an undefined or erroneous operation.
 It's not equal to anything - not even itself!
 NaN === NaN is false.